Yehh Jadu Hai Jinn Ka!: Development

-The show was launched at Saif Ali Khan and Kareena Kapoor's Pataudi Palace, becoming the first television show to be launched at the Pataudi Palace.
+The show was launched at Pataudi Palace, becoming the first television show to be launched at the Pataudi Palace.
 It initially was titled as Raaz Mahal but later changed its title to Yehh Jadu Hai Jinn Ka.
 It was originally planned to be a weekend show.
 However, it was later aired through weekdays.

 Saloni Daini, who played Farah Khan narrated the first few episodes and was the voiceover artist for the promos of the series.
 In September 2020, the series received extension till December 2020 but went off air in November 2020 due to low ratings.

 Casting

 Actress Aditi Sharma was selected to play Roshni Ahmed's character.
 Leenesh Mattoo was first approached to play Aman Junaid Khan opposite Sharma, but was replaced by Vikram Singh Chauhan.

 In December 2019, Arhaan Behll joined the cast as Kabir Junaid Khan.
 In March 2020, Surbhi Jyoti was cast as the Red moon princess Laila/Chandni for few episodes cameo.
 In June 2020, Shruti Sharma and Shehzada Dhami were cast as Shayari Choudhary and Rehan Ahmed Khan, respectively.

 After the shootings of television shows resumed after lockdown in late June 2020, several actors of the show such as - Smita Bansal, Arhaan Behll, Saloni Daini, Aamir Salim Khan and child actor Ayansh Mishra had to exit the show as limited crew and cast members were allowed on shootings as per government guidelines.